 - Using an electric mixer, cream together ¼ cup softened butter with ¾ cup granulated sugar, lemon juice and vanilla extract.
 Add the egg beating until combined.

-- Sift together 2 cup self-rising flour with ⅛ tsp nutmeg.
+- Use a whisk to sift together 2 cups self-rising flour with ⅛ teaspoon nutmeg.

-- Toss the blueberries with the remaining 1 Tbsp of flour.
+- Toss the blueberries with the remaining 1 tablespoon of flour.
 Fold the flour coated blueberries and lemon zest into the batter by hand.
 Spread the batter into the baking pan.

 - In a separate bowl, mix together the dry ingredients for the crumb topping, Use a pastry cutter to cut the cold butter into the dry ingredients until it's pea sized. .